aoyagiis/aoyagiis/README.md

 - esther or runa !?
-- all prns + neos... she/him the most
+- all prns + neos... she/him i use the most (but ask)
 - dollgender transmasculine
 - cupioromantic demisexual + cinthean
 - stupid for you <3